EmanuelGustafzon/escape-the-building/README.md

    - Users who wants a text based adventure game that wants some action.
 The game is designed to be rappid and the user needs to take many decisions in a short period of time.
    - Users who wants a bit of a challenge where they sometimes needs to stop and think.
 I am thinking about the code to open the door and the last question where you need to remember what been said in the beginning of the game.

- - The flow of the game

-   - The game does not break at any point. if the user fails the mission it starts over again.
+ - Good practices implemented to provide a good user experience.

-   - The user gets clear instructions to learn and understand the game.
+   - The user get clear instructions to learn and understand the game.
+   - The story goes slowley so the user has time to read.
-   - If the user makes a type error, the user simply gets the option to try again.
+   - If the user makes a typing error, the user simply gets the option to type again.
-   - By using colors the uset get a better experience because it is easier to follow the game. that is why the text us red when the user has dies and it is game over, green when the user has survived and completed the game and yellow when the games starts over.
+   - The user can use blank spaces and use capital or non capital letters when typing.
+The program will still understand.
+   - Using colors to make it easier to follow the game.
+   - When user fails or wins the game, the user get the option to start again and with a clear screen.
+The user can either keep on with the same character name or change it for the next play.

 - User stories
   - As a user I want the game to go slow so I have time to read.